the-watchmaker/terrari/README.md

 <img src="https://user-images.githubusercontent.com/4682613/222948927-e495eafc-c6b1-4ab7-9ba3-dabd9c2519ba.png" width="250px" alt="Terarri Logo - the lightweight cloud resource manager" />

-## WordPress (+Nginx) Manager
+## Features per Agents

+### WordPress Agent

+This will allow Terrari to manage WordPress servers and DNS and more through APIs of a cloud provider.
 Terrari will install [Terrari WordPress Agent](https://github.com/the-watchmaker/terrari-wp-agent) on your Cloud Service providers.

 The Beta version will only support baremetal and Digtal Ocean.
 The next one will be AWS.